crkn-rcdr/OCR-Evaluations/README.md

 formatting elements.
 This step is what lets ABBYY preserve structure instead of returning only a flat text dump.

-In practice, this matters because ABBYY is not only trying to answer "what characters are on the page?"
-It is also trying to answer:

-- which regions are text versus non-text
-- which text belongs to tables or fields
-- which regions should be ignored
-- how the original reading order and document structure should be reconstructed

 ### 3. OCR for printed text

 ABBYY uses OCR for machine-printed text.
 On its official pages, ABBYY states